raygj/vault-content/use-cases/vault-agent-kubernetes/README.md

 6. Set Environment Variables on Vault Server

-assuming your Vault and Minikube environments are different servers, you will need to collect data from Minikube environment to insert into the Vault configuration in the next section. if your Minikube and Vault VM are the same, then you can use the referenced in the [official guide](https://learn.hashicorp.com/vault/identity-access-management/vault-agent-k8s#step-2-configure-kubernetes-auth-method).
+if your minikube and Vault VM are the same, then you can use the referenced in the [official guide](https://learn.hashicorp.com/vault/identity-access-management/vault-agent-k8s#step-2-configure-kubernetes-auth-method) which sets environment variables from the output of each `kubectl` command. then go to the next section to Configure Vault Auth Method.

+if your minikube and Vault VM are not colocated, go to step 7

 7. Collect info required to configure Vault auth method

-go through each section on the Minikube VM and collect output of the commands into a text file
+go through each section on the minikube VM and collect output of the commands into a text file

-- collect the service account info for the vault-auth service account created earlier
+- collect the service account token for the vault-auth service account created earlier (save this off in a text file as you'll need it in the Test section)

 `sudo kubectl get sa vault-auth -o jsonpath="{.secrets[*]['name']}"`

+then, set an environment variable so you can call this value in the next couple of commands:

+`export VAULT_SA_NAME=$"< insert your service account token value >"`

 - collect the JWT token value associated with the vault-auth service account, this is used to access the TokenReview API

-`sudo kubectl get secret < insert your service account value > -o jsonpath="{.data.token}" | base64 --decode; echo`
+`sudo kubectl get secret $VAULT_SA_NAME -o jsonpath="{.data.token}" | base64 --decode; echo`

 - collect the PEM encoded CA cert used to talk to Kubernetes API